greatest-125/cosmo-nuclide-clock/README.md

 1.  **Download** this repository as a ZIP file and unzip it.

-2. Open your terminal/command prompt and navigate to the project folder.
+2. Open your terminal and navigate to the folder.

 3. Ensure you have **Node.js** installed.